Weierstrass filtration on Teichmuller curves and Lyapunov exponents: Introduction

-\end{theorem} This result can be used to regain the sum of Lyapunov exponents in hyperelliptic loci \cite{EKZ}.
-It was conjectured by Kontsevich and Zorich in \cite{KZ97} (for Teichm\"{u}ller geodesic flow), and has been shown by M.Bainbridge in the case $g=2$ \cite{Ba}:
+\end{Theorem} This result can be used to recover the sum of Lyapunov exponents in hyperelliptic loci originally found in \cite{EKZ}: It was conjectured by Kontsevich and Zorich in \cite{KZ97} (for Teichm\"{u}ller geodesic flows), and was shown by M.Bainbridge in the case $g=2$ \cite{Ba}.

-Zorich communicated to D.Chen and M.M\"{o}ller that, based on a limited number of computer experiments about a decade ago, Kontsevich and Zorich observed that the sum of Lyapunov exponents is non-varying among all the Teichm\"{u}ller curves in a stratum roughly if the genus plus the number of zeros is less than seven, while the sum varies if this sum is greater than seven.
+Zorich communicated to D.Chen and M.M\"{o}ller that, based on a limited number of computer experiments about a decade ago, Kontsevich and Zorich observed that the sum of Lyapunov exponents is nonvarying among all the Teichm\"{u}ller curves in a stratum roughly if the genus plus the number of zeros is less than seven, while the sum varies if this sum is greater than seven.
 The following two results are entirely based on the paper \cite{CM11}.
-They have shown that the non-varying result of the sum of Lyapunov exponent when $g \leq 5$ except the strata $\overline{\Omega\mathcal{M}}^{even}_4(4,2),\overline{\Omega\mathcal{M}}^{odd}_4(4,2)$, $\overline{\Omega\mathcal{M}}^{odd}_5(6,2)$.
-The non-varying result is obtained by showing empty intersection of Teichm\"{u}ller curves with various geometrically defined divisors on moduli spaces of curves.
-We have made progress in the remaining case with the help of D.Chen.
+They have verified those nonvarying strata observed by Kontsevich and Zorich for $g\leq 5$, except for the strata $\overline{\Omega\mathcal{M}}^{even}_4(4,2),\overline{\Omega\mathcal{M}}^{odd}_4(4,2)$ and $\overline{\Omega\mathcal{M}}^{odd}_5(6,2)$.
+The nonvarying result is obtained by showing that Teichm\"{u}ller curves in a stratum are disjoint with a geometrically defined divisor on the moduli spaces of curves.
+Our main result provides another proof of the nonvarying property which also solves the remaining case with the help of D.Chen.